chara0511/rock-paper-scissors/README.md

 ```

 This makes a local copy of repository in your machine.
-Once you have cloned the RetroJam-App repository in Github, move to that folder first using change directory command on Linux, Windows and Mac.
+Once you have cloned the rock-paper-scissors repository in Github, move to that folder first using change directory command on Linux, Windows and Mac.

 ```
 $ cd rock-paper-scissors
 ```

-This will change directory to a folder RetroJam-App
+This will change directory to a folder rock-paper-scissors

 ### 3. Run the following command to install all dependencies.